 6. Donate school supplies

 When August rolls around there is always a push for donated school supplies for underprivileged kids and low income schools.
-When foster kids are placed in a home in the middle of November or the end of April they still need to go to school and they may not have come with any supplies.
+When kids are placed in a foster home in the middle of November or the end of April they still need to go to school and they may not have come with any supplies.
 Offer to load up a backpack full of supplies for that child.

-7. Mentor a foster kid
+7. Mentor a child in foster care

 8. Volunteer to run errands